smsohan/actionhook/README.md

 When a request is blocked due to private IP, the `send` raises `ActionHook::Security::IPBlocking::PrivateIPError`.
 When a request is blocked due to the blocked_ip_ranges, `send` raises `ActionHook::Security::IPBlocking::BlockedRequestError`.
 In both cases, the error message includes necessary context for debugging / logging.

+## Examples

+Please check [examples/actionhook-rails-example](examples/actionhook-rails-example) to see a demo Ruby on Rails app using ActionHook over ActiveJob.